StackVista/stackstate-docs/getting_started.md

 ## StackPacks[](http://not.a.link "StackState Self-Hosted only")

 The first step to take is integrating StackState with your IT systems.
-This can be done by installing one or more [StackPacks](/stackpacks/about-stackpacks.md "StackState Self-Hosted only").
+To do this, install one or more [StackPacks](/stackpacks/about-stackpacks.md "StackState Self-Hosted only").

 ![StackPacks overview](/.gitbook/assets/v51_stackpacks.png "StackState Self-Hosted only")